kyratrades/kyratrades.github.io/docs/concerts.md

 NOTES
 : An unbelievable concert.
 The energy in the room was phenomenal.
 The people seated around the master tend to clap loudly, but it\'s hard to fault them for being excited.

+#### Bernadette Peters in Concert Live from Royal Festival Hall - 1998
+{: .no_toc .d-inline-block }

+Pro-Shot
+{: .label .label-green }

+FORMAT
+: VOB+smalls `1 DVD` `Commercial DVD`

+NOTES
+: "A diva who effuses sweetness as naturally as she breathes!" - The New York Times.
+Live from Royal Festival Hall in London, Bernadette Peters combines raw talent with alluring sophistication as she sings many Broadway standards, including "Broadway Baby" (Follies), "Time Heals Everything" (Mack & Mabel), and "Some People" (Gypsy).
+She also performs a selection of songs from her Grammy-nominated, bestselling album, "I'll Be Your Baby Tonight," as well as several numbers from Stephen Sondheim that were featured in her performance at Carnegie Hall, New York.

+#### Best of Musical Gala 2010 - Dortmund - February 24, 2010
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Pia Douwes, Ana Milva Gomez, Elizabeth Huebert, DMJ, Mark Seibert, Patrick Stanke, Willemijn Verkaik, Anton Zetterholm

+NOTES
+: Staged concert.
+Two cams edited together.

 #### Broadway Backwards 8 - New York City - March 28, 2013
 {: .no_toc .d-inline-block }